Keith J. Krach: Awards and recognition

 In 1998, Krach was named a top 10 entrepreneur of the year by Red Herring Magazine.
 In 2000, he received the Technology Pioneer award at the World Economic Forum, in Davos, Switzerland.
 That same year, he was recognized as one of the top 10 tech execs by Forbes.
 In 2000 and again in 2015, Krach was named National Entrepreneur of the Year by Ernst & Young.
 Krach earned the Distinguished Engineer Alumni award from Purdue University in 2006, and in 2012 received the Alumni Achievement award from the National College Senior Honor Society.
 In 2014, Business Insider recognized him as one of the 50 most powerful people in enterprise tech, and the following year, the San Francisco Business Times recognized him as the most admired CEO.
 Krach was also awarded a Dell Founder 50 award in 2015.
 In 2018, Krach received the Life & News 2018 Transformational Leader of the Year award and in 2019 Harvard Business School's 2019 Business Leader of the Year award.

 He also received an honorary doctorate from Ohio Northern University in 2015 in Business Administration.

 In October 2018, City Year San Jose/Silicon Valley honored Keith and Metta Krach with the City Year Citizen Leadership Award for their service to the Bay Area community and to the organization.
 The Krach family has given back to the organization through grants, product contributions, and event participation to support shared interest in education, mentorship, and leadership, and this recognition was the first time the organization has honored a couple with the award.

 In 2019, Krach was awarded a lifetime achievement award by the Silicon Valley Leadership Group, a non-profit advocacy group that represents more than 390 Silicon Valley firms.

+In 2025, Krach was named the recipient of the M. Eugene Merchant Manufacturing Medal.
+Jointly awarded by the American Society of Mechanical Engineers (ASME) and SME (formerly known as the Society of Manufacturing Engineers) is considered among the manufacturing sector’s highest honors, recognizing exceptional innovation and leadership that advance the science and practice of manufacturing.

+Also, in September 2025, Krach was recognized by analysts at Life & News Magazine for increasing global productivity by more than $4.5 trillion throughout his career, spanning robotics, engineering automation, B2B e-commerce, digital business productivity, and semiconductor manufacturing.